 Vitamin B7, commonly known as biotin, is important for keeping your skin, hair, and nails healthy.
 Biotin is sometimes referred to by its nickname "vitamin H," coming from the German words Haar and Haut, which mean "hair" and "skin".
-Biotin is used within the body by countless pathways that help determine the health of our trillions of cells.

 Your body uses biotin to process any food you eat into usable energy, and any food not used for energy into fat.
 Because your body needs biotin for this process, a deficiency can cause health problems like fatigue, weight gain, and weight loss resistance.

 Because the body cannot synthesize biotin, it must be consumed through food or supplements.
 While it's possible to get enough biotin from your diet, it's common to be lacking in this nutrient.

 - Dry skin

 The Benefits of Biotin:

 1. Supports Immune Health